Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

 ```

 As you can see this function needs two opcode handles:
-- `StartOpCodeHandle` - handle that contains IFR that marks a start of a replace section + all the opcodes that are needed to be inserted,
+- `StartOpCodeHandle` - handle to opcode buffer that contains IFR that marks a start of a replace section + all the opcodes that are needed to be inserted,
-- `EndOpCodeHandle` - handle that contains IFR that marks an end of a replace section
+- `EndOpCodeHandle` - handle to opcode buffer that contains IFR that marks an end of a replace section

 How to create these OpCode Handles? `HiiLib` has a special function for that: